opensearch-project/documentation-website/_data-prepper/log-analytics.md

 ![Log analytics component]({{site.url}}{{site.baseurl}}/images/data-prepper/log-analytics/log-analytics-components.png)

-In the application environment, you need to run FluentBit.
+In the application environment, run FluentBit.
 FluentBit can be containerized through Kubernetes, Docker, or Amazon ECS.
-It can also run as an agent on EC2.
+You can also run FluentBit as an agent on EC2.
 Configure the [FluentBit http output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) to export log data to Data Prepper.
 Then, deploy Data Prepper as an intermediate component and configure it to send the enriched log data to your OpenSearch cluster or Amazon OpenSearch Service domain.
 From there, use OpenSearch Dashboards to perform more intensive visualization and analysis.

 # Log analytics pipeline